Ardent10/Krypt/README.md

 # Krypt
-### WEB 3.0 Block chain app.
+### WEB 3.0 Block chain application.
 Which allows to send &amp; receive ETH with awesome Gifs messages.
 <br/>
 It uses Solidity contracts that enables user to send and recieve ETH to their MetaMask Wallet.